jklopf/tensorbayes/README.md

 #### About `TensorBayes_v4.2.py`:

 This version implements `tf.control_dependencies` optimizations in order to minimize to number of `sess.run()` calls (i.e leave the graph a minimal amount of time).
 As the consumed dataset do not exceed the 2GB limit, copy avoidance is not implemented.
+The `tf.control_dependencies` implementation reduces the runtime by ~ 3s.

 #### About `TensorBayes_v5.py`:
 This version will implements all the optimizations as in `TensorBayes_v4.2.py`, but will stream and read data from disk.